l7mp/learning-go/99-labs/07-service-mesh/README.md

              port: 80
    ```

-   The idea is that we have two routing rules: the first one matches on the HTTP header field called `user` and if the value is `test` then routes the request to the `splitdim-2` service running the "new" software version, and the second rule applies to everything else (since it comes without an actual `matches` clause) and forwards everything to the `splitdim` service running the "old" version.
+   The idea is that we create two routing rules: the first one matches on the HTTP header field called `user` and if the value is `test` then routes the request to the `splitdim-2` service running the "new" software version, while the second rule applies to everything else (since it comes without an actual `matches` clause) and forwards everything to the `splitdim` service running the "old" version.

 3. Start some background traffic.